Accessibility and language tool guide

 Visit the advice for children with daytime bladder problems page.

-According to ERIC: The Children’s Bowel and Bladder Charity, bedwetting is very common and affects:
+The ERIC charity explains that bedwetting is very common and affects:

 • 1 in 15 seven‑year‑olds